Fed-EINI: An Efficient and Interpretable Inference Framework for Decision Tree Ensembles in Federated Learning: Fed-EINI: Proposed Two-Stage Framework

 \subsection{Fed-EINI Algorithm}

-A decision tree model is a function of mapping a number of features (i.e., $(x_1,\cdots,x_d)$) to a choice (i.e., the weight of a leaf node).
+A tree model maps $d$ features $(x_1,\cdots,x_d)$ of a sample $\mathbf{x}$ to the weight of a certain leaf node.
 A decision path is actually a combination of rules defined by the nodes on the path.
 Therefore, the output of a decision tree model $f(\mathbf{x})$ is the weight of the leaf node whose corresponding path from the root node to the leaf node holds conditions that can be simultaneously satisfied by the input data sample $\mathbf{x}$.

 Denote the sub-model party $m$ held for the $k$-th tree $f_k$ as $f_k^{m}$.
 The sub-model is defined by a combination of rules according to the locally owned nodes of party $m$.
 Any party $m$ can verify if a leaf node is a possible inference output based on its local input features $\mathbf{x}^{m}$ and locally owned nodes.
 We term the set of all possible leaf nodes as the \textit{candidate set of party $m$} denoted by $f_k^{m}(\mathbf{x}^m)$.
 In this paper, we obtain the following key observation: